WWPOL/Earth-Invader/README.md

 - [X] Fire should burn for a few seconds.
 - [X] Water does splash damage, slows targets.
 - [ ] Powerup text needs to be fixed.
+- [ ] Sprites for Burn and splash need to work

 Earth Invader
 =====

 Years ago, a terrible invasion by unknown entities was staved off by a lone Earth ship.
-Now, in the year 2048, humankind has discovered the planets of the coalition that nearly wiped them out, and has elected to send their most skilled pilot to destroy them: you.
+Now, in the year 2048, humankind has discovered the planets of the coalition that nearly wiped them out, and has elected to send their most skilled pilot to destroy them: You.

 Mockup
 =====